The Convoluted Real Life Romantic Adventures of a Bohemian Serf Abroad and at “Home” During Fewer Than Two Months of the Clinton Administration

 A: Ever look straight up at the stars while walking?

 Crank couldn’t remember if he was supposed to meet his first wife for dinner.
+One watch was from Grace (London time) and one watch was from Sigourney (Berlin).
+Was he supposed to meet Sigourney for dinner after sleeping with M?

-Crank can remember not being able to remember that and also Crank remembers feeling an enormous affection for M. She was eighteen or nineteen that year and Crank was a youthful thirty-five and weeks away from making the second-biggest mistake of his life by repatriating.
+Crank can remember not being able to remember that and also Crank remembers feeling an enormous affection for M. She was eighteen or nineteen that year and Crank was a youthful thirty-six and weeks away from making the second-biggest mistake of his life by repatriating.

 Berlin was 758 years old that October.